maerifat/SarabCraft/README.md

 SarabCraft gives red teams, defenders, and researchers a single platform to demonstrate, measure, and communicate adversarial failure across image and audio systems.

-- **Recreate realistic failure cases** across image models, audio models, and speech systems with 32+ image attacks and 8 audio attack types
+- **Recreate realistic failure cases** across image models, audio models, language models, and speech systems with 32+ image attacks, 14 text attacks, and 8 audio attack types
 - **Measure more than a label flip** with perturbation metrics, GradCAM overlays, confidence shifts, side-by-side outputs, and transfer results
 - **Prove transfer risk across real targets** including cloud APIs, local models, and custom plugins rather than stopping at a single lab checkpoint
 - **Bring custom models and targets into the workflow** from the UI so teams can test the systems they actually care about